 Kingsland's Feathered Friends

 Did you know that our area is home to over 300 species of birds?
-That accounts for 75% of the total species to be found in Georgia!
+That accounts for 75 percent of the total species found in Georgia!
 From trails and boardwalks to riverbanks and sandy shores, your birding quest will take you to many beautiful and unforgettable sites.
 Also, here’s a reminder to pack binoculars when planning a visit to coastal Georgia!

 Even though you will spot many birds throughout Kingsland and the surrounding areas as you go about your day, we do have a few must-see spots we have to mention here.